- Amazing games already available

 Thanks to two tracking lights on the back of the headset, I was able to turn and face the opposite direction and the game still worked perfectly.
 The Vive does this well with multiple sensor installations while the Rift seems to struggle when the sensor is behind you.
 I was very impressed once I discovered this little trick up the PSVR’s sleeve.

-Also, another great feature is the ability to move the box on the front of the headset, which houses the display, forwards and backwards.
+Also, another great feature is the ability to move the box on the front of the headset, which houses the display, forwards and backward.
 Primarily this is done to find the “sweet spot” of the image, where it’s no longer blurry, but also it enables you to perform simple real-world tasks like send a text or find the controller after you’ve put on the headset.

 However, there is one downside to this design, and that’s permanently being able to see beneath the headset.
 Even when you push the display as close to your face as it can go, there’s still a gap, which can break the immersion.
 While focused on a game you won’t notice it, especially in a low-lit room, but it’s still there, and that’s a bit of a shame.
 But considering how comfortable the headset is to wear for prolonged sessions, I don’t think it’s a huge deal.